Read data from a file in newline-delimited JavaScript Object Notation (NDJSON) format.

 This function is the recommended means of reading data for processing by the corpus package.

-When the text
+When the text argument is non-NULL string data

 fields with names indicated by this argument are decoded as

-values, not as character
+text values, not as character values.

-When you specify mmap = TRUE
+When you specify mmap = TRUE, the function memory-maps the file

 instead of reading it into memory directly.
 In this case, the file